asyncapi/website/pages/blog/january-2021-at-asyncapi.md

 ## Refactoring of our CI/CD

 GitHub Actions is what powers our CI/CD.
 It is a great tool that you configure through a file stored in a repository.
 Things are just getting more complex when you want to use them in an organization with around 40 repositories (and growing).
-That is not a post about our internal organizational challenges and GitHub Actions limitations, so I will not bother you with details.
+This is not a post about our internal organizational challenges and GitHub Actions limitations, so I will not bother you with details.
 The most important is to share that we are managing our GitHub workflows like a pro and if you are interested in more details, contact us.

 So what changed that is meaningful for our community:
 - We have two new channels in Slack workspace: